 In Revelation 21:27, God tells us that nothing imperfect can enter heaven.

 “but nothing unclean will enter it, nor any[one] who does abominable things or tells lies.”

-The majority of people are neither so free from sin as to merit immediate entrance into heaven, nor so bad as to be punished forever in hell.
+The majority of people are neither so free from sin and attachment to sin as to gain immediate entrance into heaven, nor so attached to sin and unrepentant as to be punished forever in hell.